frida/frida-website/docs/android.md

 Great, we're good to go then!

-## Tracing crypto calls in Chrome
+## Tracing open() calls in Chrome

 Alright, let's have some fun.
 Fire up the Chrome app on your device and return to your desktop and run:

 {% highlight bash %}
-$ frida-trace -R -I libssl.so com.android.chrome
+$ frida-trace -R -i open com.android.chrome
+Uploading data...
+open: Auto-generated handler …/linker/open.js
+open: Auto-generated handler …/libc.so/open.js
+Started tracing 2 functions.
+Press ENTER to stop.
 {% endhighlight %}

-Boom! ...But that's all for now.
-More documentation to follow.
+Now just play around with the Chrome app and you should start seeing `open()` calls flying in:

+{% highlight bash %}
+  1392 ms	open()
+  1403 ms	open()
+  1420 ms	open()
+{% endhighlight %}

+You can now live-edit the aforementioned JavaScript files as you read `man open`, and start diving deeper and deeper into your Android apps.